shopware5/devdocs/source/blog/_posts/2016-10-27-advanced-promise-patterns.md

 *Transforming jQuery promises into standard promises*

-The only difference in the above code is that we're not returing the jQuery promise right away.
+The only difference in the above code is that we're not returning the jQuery promise right away.
 We're wrapping it in a call of `Promise.resolve()`.
 The call returning a promise object that is resolved with the given value which is the AJAX response in this example.

 Sometimes you're finding yourself in the position that you don't know if you're dealing with a promise or not.
 In this case `Promise.resolve()` can come in handy too.